fuzzy-ai/nodejs/README.md

 This is the main class; it's what's returned from the require().

-* **FuzzyIOClient(apiKey, apiRoot)** You have to get an `apiKey` from http://fuzzy.io/ .
-Keep this secret, by the way. `serverRoot` is the root of the API server.
+* **FuzzyIOClient(apiKey[, apiRoot[, queueLength[, maxWait]]])** You have to get an `apiKey` from https://fuzzy.io/ .
+Keep this secret, by the way.

+  `serverRoot` is the root of the API server.
 It has the correct default 'https://api.fuzzy.io' but if you're doing some testing with a mock, it can be useful.

+  `queueLength` is the length of the request queue; requests are parallelized and a maximum of this number of requests will be done concurrently.
+This has a reasonable default of 32.

+  `maxWait` is the maximum time in seconds to wait for a response before returning an error.
+This has a reasonable default of 10 seconds.

 This is the main method you need to use: